ishaankalra16/aws-Refactor/README.md

 # Vprofile-Project

 A demo application deployed on AWS with the help of Elastic Beanstalk, CloudFront, Route 53, Amazon Certificate Manager, Amazon RDS, Amazon ElastiCache.
-This project overcomes the limitations of Lift and Shift strategy by moving from Infrastructure as a Service(IaaS) to Platform as a Service(PaaS) and Software as a Service(SaaS).
+This project overcomes the limitations of the Lift and Shift strategy by moving from Infrastructure as a Service(IaaS) to Platform as a Service(PaaS) and Software as a Service(SaaS).
 Cloud Managed services such as Amazon RDS, Elasticache, CloudFront, Elastic Beanstalk are used.

 # Prerequisites
 #